vinayshanbhag/esp32_precision_counter_pulse_generator/README.md

 Pressing the rotary encoder, cycles through duty cycles from 10-90 in steps of 10.
 Duty cycle may remain at 50% if underlying RMT parameters do not allow changing the duty cycle reliably.

-1602 LCD displays both input frequency and signal generator output input frequency is displayed on line 1 signal generator output and duty cycle are displayed on line 2
+1602 LCD displays both input frequency and signal generator output.

+Input frequency is displayed on line 1

+Signal generator output and duty cycle are displayed on line 2

 ###